 The ePA-005 must be signed electronically by the PI and all co-investigators named in the form.
 It is also signed by the departments and colleges involved.
 The form is completed online by the PI or a delegate and routed electronically.

-The PI also must ensure that s/he has no outstanding effort certifications.
+The PI also must ensure that no outstanding effort certifications exist.

 Internal Budget Development

 The PI (or CTMO/CTO/BBVCTO or department budget manager, if applicable) develops an internal budget for the trial based on the procedures outlined in the protocol.
 The internal budget is then compared to the budget offered by the sponsor.
 The PI or budget manager negotiates the budget directly with the sponsor.
 After the budget is negotiated, the final budget is sent to the Sponsored Program Officer for inclusion in the contract.

 After the appropriate IRB approves the protocol, the PI should send a copy of the approved informed consent form to the Sponsored Program Officer.
 The Sponsored Program Officer will ensure that the terms of the contract are congruent with the approved informed consent form.

 The Sponsored Program Officer reviews the contract, protocol, informed consent form and negotiates acceptable terms.
 In addition to the customary terms and conditions of a research agreement, a clinical trial agreement will also address various regulatory compliance issues as well as those dealing with subject safety.
 The sponsor may also hire a clinical research organization (CRO) to manage their contractual process.
 As a result, negotiations can take additional time to reach mutually acceptable terms.

 The PI and department may be asked to approve unusual terms, such as publication restrictions.
 After the contract and budget are finalized, the Sponsored Program Officer forwards the contract to the PI for review and signature.
 The PI returns the contract to the Sponsored Program Officer.

 The Office of Sponsored Programs will sign the contract after all the following conditions are met: